Susan Banducci: Career

+Appointed Professor of Politics at the University of Exeter in Britain in 2010, since 2024 she has been Professor of Politics and Turing Fellow at Exeter.

 She is the Principal Investigator of TWICEASGOOD, which looks at the experience of women candidates on the campaign trail.

+Recognition

 In 2022, Banducci was elected a Fellow of the British Academy (FBA), the United Kingdom's national academy for the humanities and social sciences.

 In 2024 she became one of several 125th Anniversary Chairs at the University of Birmingham.

 At the end of 2024, her publications had an h-index rating of 35.